Reader’s voice: What’s that sound that I hear? Is someone flogging a dead horse?

 Strategy is the bit that everyone focuses on.
 But most people miss the 2 other elements to good investing.
 The missing elements, which are just as important, are Story and State.
 Story is the way you see the world, your mindset and belief system.
 State is your emotional condition: being calm is a state, being anxious is a state.

-As The Bangles remind us in this 1980s classic, spending, commuting and generally carrying on like a headless chicken is not a good way to achieve a calm, resourceful and effective state.
+As The Bangles remind us in this 1980s classic, spending, commuting and generally rushing around like a headless chicken is not a good way to achieve a calm, resourceful and effective state.

-Perhaps the Bangles are suggesting we consider getting rich with less rushing around and generally making room for the good things in life?
+Perhaps the Bangles are suggesting we consider getting rich with less running around, less stress and generally making room for the good things in life?

 6. Reach (S Club 7)